 If a tooth becomes too badly damaged from trauma or decay and it’s too bad to repair, then it will need to be extracted.
+This may or may not be an emergency dental situation.
 Another reason it could be necessary to have a tooth pulled is due to a crowded mouth.
 For example, dentists will sometimes pull teeth to prepare the mouth for orthodontia.

-Orthodontia is meant to align the teeth, which may be impossible if there isn’t enough room in your mouth for all the teeth.
-Furthermore, sometimes if the mouth is too crowded, a tooth will not be able to break through the gum and your dentist may pull it.
+Orthodontia is meant to align the teeth.
+However, this may be impossible if there isn’t enough room in your mouth for all the teeth you have.
+Furthermore, sometimes if the mouth is too crowded, a tooth will not be able to break through the gum.
+In such cases, your dentist may pull a tooth or teeth.

 Tooth Extraction Details

 Dentists and oral surgeons are specially trained to perform surgery and tooth extractions, even in the case of a dental emergency.

 To begin the extraction process, they’ll start by giving you an injection of an anesthetic to numb the local area.
 In other cases, they’ll use a strong anesthetic to prevent pain.
 Then, they'll allow you to sleep through the procedure.
 They will try to do this even in the case of emergency dental care.

 Next, the surgeon will use forceps to wiggle the tooth back and forth, loosening it from the jaw bone and ligaments.
 Once the tooth is pulled, the dentist will pack gauze into the bleeding socket to help stop the bleeding.
 In some cases, stitches are required to close the gum edges over the site of extraction.
 If the blood clot breaks loose from the socket, it can leave the bone exposed, which is called dry socket.
 If this happens, the dentist will place a sedative dressing over the socket for a few days as a new clot forms.